JamesTeague/cyrus/README.md

 const notifier = cyrus({ appName: 'cyrus-example' });

+// It needs to be connected before user const connectedSuccessfully = await notifier.connect();

+if (connectedSuccessfully) {
-// Create an observable to with a channel to listen to const observable = notifier.on('example-channel'); // Rx.Observable
+  // Create an observable to with a channel to listen to
+  // Rx.Observable
+  const observable = notifier.on('example-channel');

-notifier.notify('example-channel', 'example-message'); // Sends this to postgres
+  // Sends this to postgres
-// The message will show up in the observable.
+  // The message will show up in the observable. notifier.notify('example-channel', 'example-message');
+}
 ```